How to clean a DSLR lens?

 Prevention is always better than cure.
 It’s better to protect your lens from dust and smudges by using a filter.
 You can buy a UV or sunlight filter for your DSLR camera.
 Not only it protects your lens from harmful UV light, but it can also save your lens from scratches and breakage.

-Also, lens hood and lens caps can protect your lens from accidental damage, it always a good idea to use them in your DSLR.
+Also, the lens hood and lens caps can protect your lens from accidental damage.
+It always a good idea to use them in your DSLR.

 2) Cleaning fluid for your lens

-If you don’t want to use any external liquid to your lens, you can simply breathe on your lens and wipe it with a soft cloth.
+If you don’t want to use any external liquid to your lens, you can breathe on your lens and wipe it with a soft cloth.

 3) Cleaning Tissues

-Lens cleaning tissues are very thin paper to clean delicate lenses without scratching them.
+Lens cleaning tissues are fragile paper to clean delicate lenses without scratching them.
 Lens cleaning tissues are softer than normal face cleaning tissues.
 Always go for lens cleaning tissues to clean your lens.
 Do not use normal tissue papers for this purpose, which might damage your lens.

 4) Cleaning Cloth

 Microfiber cleaning cloths are also available to clean your lens.
-They are washable and you can reuse them any number of times.
+They are washable, and you can reuse them any number of times.
 Keep them clean with regular wash.
-Or buy a new one if your cloth becomes too dirty.
-Before cleaning the lens with cloth, check cloth to make sure it doesn’t have any large grit on it.
+Or buy a new one if your cloth is too dirty.
+Before cleaning the lens with cloth, check the cloth to make sure it doesn’t have any large grit.

 Camera stores sell different types of blowers.
 They are good to clean your camera, but you have to be very careful when cleaning inside the camera.
 Blowers can be really helpful to clean the camera body.
-Squeeze blower before you use it to remove any dust in it.
+Squeeze the blower before you use it to remove any dust in it.

-Buy a brush with soft hair preferably camel-hair to clean your lens.
-Also, you can buy a retractable cleaning pen with a brush on one side and a cleaning pad on another side.
+Buy a brush with soft hair, preferably camel-hair, to clean your lens.
+You can also buy a retractable cleaning pen with a brush on one side and a cleaning pad.

 7) Silica Gel